matteocrippa/awesome-swift/README.md

 * [LoginKit](https://github.com/IcaliaLabs/LoginKit) - LoginKit is a quick and easy way to add a Login/Signup UX to your iOS app.
 * [ReCaptcha](https://github.com/fjcaetano/ReCaptcha) - [In]visible ReCaptcha for iOS.
 * [SpotifyLogin](https://github.com/spotify/SpotifyLogin) - Authenticate with the Spotify API.
+* [SimpleOAuth2](https://github.com/hadiidbouk/SimpleOAuth2) - A simple implementation of OAuth2 in Swift using Combine and AuthenticationServices (macOS and iOS).

 ### Bots
 *Libs to build bot* [back to top](#readme)